 What do you think of this Phuket Travel Guide?
 What would you recommend as top attractions or things to do in Phuket?

-.Note: There are affiliate partner links in this article.
+.Note: There may be affiliate partner links in this article.
 Any purchase made from them supports this site’s maintenance and is at no extra cost to you.
 The partner links are from companies I use for my own travel planning.
 This tour was sponsored by eOasia in exchange for a review.
+As always, I express my honest opinions.
+While I cannot vouch for the safety of this tour, it does take you through a lot of attractions in a day.